 Comfort: Wearing dentures for long periods of time can result in sores or sensitivity around the gums and oral cavity, as well as put tension on your jaws and underlying nerves and tissues.
 If dentures are no longer comfortable for you, now might be the time to consider a switch.

 Damage: Worn, damaged or broken dentures can reduce your ability to eat, chew and speak, as well as negatively impact your oral health and wellness.
-Instead of investing in a whole new pair, now might be a good time to reconsider dental implants as a permanent alternative.
+Instead of investing in a whole new pair, now might be a good time to reconsider full mouth dental implants as a permanent alternative.

 Concerns About an Aged Face: Unlike implants and your own natural roots, dentures don’t give your jaw the needed stimuli to maintain proper bone density.
 Over time this can result in a sagging, aged appearance that alters your facial features in an unflattering way.